When you’re starting a business or planning to expand, having a business plan can help to get you on track and get some detail behind your ideas.

 - Who is involved - many investors say they invest as much in the people as they do in the business.
 Share some information about people’s roles, experience and passions.

 - Financials - provide details about sales, costs, break-even points and where investment will come from.
 If you’re looking for people to invest, you should include information about likely returns.
+If you're looking for ways to finance your business, crowdfunding, alternative finance and government funding are a good place to start.

 Some business plans will include other sections, like a SWOT analysis or a full marketing plan.
 You might find these useful for your business, so feel free to include them too if you wish.